Thanjavur Palace462 Votes Currently Open

 - The two Durbar halls stand in very good shape unlike the other parts of the palace.
 These two are the places in which the rulers used to gather for public meetings.
 The durbar halls are adorned with beautiful frescoes on the ceiling and the walls as well.

 The whole palace is under renovation also to restore the remaining grandeur of it.
 But nonetheless you can enjoy your ride on the time machine as soon as you enter the palace.

-Thanjavur Palace Information
+Thanjavur Palace Travel Tips